Boeing/modular_cartographer/README.md

 Because laser scanners have noise, we allow a margin of error defined by `raytrace_threshold`.
 If a point is within this distance from the obstacle, then we still consider it a pass.

+Doors that are included in the map will cause a drop in the raytrace ratio when open because the robot will not see the obstacle but expects it.
+It is therefore advisable to remove doors that are frequently open from the map, allowing the raytrace threshold to be kept as high as possible.

 ### Hit fraction